eda-ricercatore/gulyas-scripts/notes/skill-set.md

 + skill set:
 	- Experience with open source data platforms including Hive/Flink/Spark, etc
 	- Experience with highly scalable data platform/service (>TB/day level)
++ Capable of designing high quality frameworks/toolings to reduce redundancy and ineffectiveness across components/services
++ skill set:
+	- SmartNews is a leading mobile app of news aggregation services.
+It analyzes millions of articles to deliver most engaging information with high quality in near-real time fashion to millions of users around the world.
+Our AI Foundation team is responsible to research and develop world-class AI algorithms that can be applied at large scale to accomplish our mission.
+It works on a range of content understanding, user modeling and recommendation problems, which include natural language processing tasks of classification, entity recognition, summarization, computer vision of image/video processing, collaborative filtering, etc. The team generally produce good content/user signals and state-of-art recommendation models to News Ranking/Ads Ranking team to deliver the world's high quality information to the people who need it.
+	- Responsibilities
+		* Set technical and research roadmap for AI Foundation or even company level machine learning roadmaps (at principal level) and able to lead its implementation
+		* The ability to solve hardest issues of AI Foundation team from fundamental algorithm development, implementation and optimization to deliver product metrics
+		* Lead cross-organizational projects to improve features/models that benefit company OKR
+		* Set visions for company’s research direction to be industry leading in areas of personalized discovery and related areas
+		* In this position, you are expected to utilize your industry leading expertise on one or more of following R&D areas to provide cutting edge solutions or core technologies for SmartNews recommendation systems (Ads, News, etc).
+At principal level, you are required to have overall understanding of corporate AI landscape, and set visions/roadmaps in its directions
+		* General Machine Learning, Deep Learning
+		* Natural Language Processing (entity recognition, categorization, text embedding, etc)
+		* Computer Vision, Image Processing
+		* Knowledge Graph
+		* Recommendation, Collaborative Filtering Algorithms
+		* Be great mentor to other machine learning scientists
+		* Promote AI first culture and distill AI mindset across engineering teams (principal level)
+	- Minimum Qualifications
+		* 8+ years of experience in designing and implementing state-of-the-art machine learning algorithms, and applying them to real world problems
+		* Industry leading expertise in certain domain of machine learning techniques, especially in deep learning, natural language processing, recommendation systems, computer visions
+		* Long term track record of successfully deliver improvement of features/models to production systems with high impact by working across teams and organizations
+		* Influential publications at top industry conferences/journals, well recognized in the industry for the domain of expertise
+		* Strong mentors of senior machine learning scientists and able to grow them to the next level
+		* Good written and spoken communication skills, can work across functional teams
+		* Strong coding abilities in multiple programming languages (e.g. Java, C++, Python, Scala)
+		* Ph.D in computer science, mathematics, physics or other quantitative fields
+	- Preferred Qualifications
+		* Strong interest in news media and our mission
+		* Strong domain expertise in recommendation algorithms
++ skill set for aspects of software development or management:
+	- infrastructure administration and security
+	- user interface design, or user experience design
+	- infrastructure management and provisioning
+	- data pipeline development
+	- product management and project tracking
+	- product direction and high-level decision making
+	- quality assurance
+	- release management and/or distribution
+	- sales, marketing, and/or business intelligence
+	- software developing, computer programming, or coding
+	- software or system architecture
+	- resource and cost monitoring
++ computer (programming) languages surveyed in the "User Experience" survey for Google, Inc.:
+	- C++/C
+	- C\# or related frameworks (e.g., Xamarin)
+	- Dart or related frameworks (e.g., Flutter)
+	- Go
+	- HTML or related frameworks (e.g., Cordova, Ionic, Sencha)
+	- Java
+	- JavaScript or related frameworks (e.g., React, React Native, Node.js, AngularJS)
+	- Kotlin
+	- Objective-C
+	- PHP
+	- Python
+	- Ruby
+	- Swift
++ cloud computing tasks:
+	- analyzing big data
+	- architecting cloud solutions
+	- configuring and maintaining infrastructure for building and/or deploying code
+	- configuring and/or managing security services and policies within an organization
+	- configuring virtual environments and networking
+	- deploying, managing, or monitoring machine learning pipelines
+	- evaluating and/or deciding which products to use, including APIs
+	- provisioning and/or managing storage (e.g., databases)
+	- managing employees
+	- managing or monitoring services in production
+	- managing your organization's service costs and cloud expenditures
+	- writing code for cloud-based applications or services
++ cloud computing platforms:
+	- Alibaba Cloud
+	- Amazon Web Services
+	- Firebase
+	- Heroku
+	- IBM Cloud
+	- Microsoft Azure
+	- on-premise services
+	- private Cloud
+	- Rackspace
+	- DigitalOcean
+	- Google Cloud Platform
+	- StackDriver
++ Google Cloud Platforms products:
+	- App Engine
+	- Cloud BigQuery
+	- Cloud Bigtable
+	- Cloud Build (formerly Container Builder)
+	- Cloud Dataflow
+	- Cloud Datalab
+	- Cloud DataProc
+	- Cloud Datastore
+	- Cloud Firestore
+	- Cloud Functions
+	- Cloud Identity & IAM
+	- Cloud Machine Learning
+	- Cloud Memorystore
+	- Cloud Pub/Sub
+	- Cloud Spanner
+	- Cloud SQL
+	- Cloud Storage
+	- Cloud Tasks
+	- Compute Engine
+	- Container Registry
+	- GCP Games
+	- Genomics
+	- Google Maps
+	- Hybrid Connectivity (e.g., HA VPN, Cloud Router, Interconnect)
+	- IoT Core
+	- Kubernetes Engine
+	- Network Security (e.g., Cloud Armor, Cloud Security Command Center, DLP)
+	- Network Services (e.g., Load Balancing and Content Delivery Networks)
+	- StackDriver
+	- TensorFlow
+	- VPC Network (Shared VPC, VPC Peering)